 Is DHEA right for you?

-You read about using DHEA for infertility somewhere on the internet and you’re wondering whether this might help you.
+You read about using DHEA for infertility somewhere on the internet, and you’re wondering whether this might help you.
 There are multiple natural and drug options to treat infertility mentioned on the internet.
 The key is to know whether the particular treatment being espoused is right and appropriate for you.
-You are a unique individual and you have a specific reason why you are having difficulty conceiving.
+You are unique and have a specific reason for having difficulty conceiving.
 What worked for your best friend, cousin or sister-in-law will not necessarily be the best option for you, she has an entirely different genetic and hormonal makeup than you.

 What is it?

-DHEA is the short form for a hormone known as Dehydroepiandrosterone.
-It is a weak androgen (male-type hormone), but also a building block to produce testosterone and estrogen.
+DHEA is the short form of the hormone Dehydroepiandrosterone.
+It is a weak androgen (male-type hormone) and a building block for producing androstenedione, testosterone, and estrogen.

 What does it do?

-DHEA affects the lining of the blood vessels, reduces inflammation, improves insulin sensitivity, blood flow, cellular immunity, body composition, bone metabolism, sexual function, and physical strength and provides protection of the nervous system, improves cognitive function, and memory enhancement.
-Sounds awesome, doesn’t it?
-BUT too little is a bad thing, AND so is too much.
+Dehydroepiandrosterone affects the lining of the blood vessels, reduces inflammation, improves insulin sensitivity, blood flow, cellular immunity, body composition, bone metabolism, sexual function, and physical strength, protects the nervous system, improves cognitive function, and enhances memory.
+Sounds fantastic, doesn’t it?
+As with any hormone, too little is a bad thing, and so is too much.

 How does it impact fertility?

-Because DHEA is a building block for estrogen, it is intimately involved in the development of eggs (ovulation).
+Because DHEA is a building block for hormones that lead to estrogen, it is intimately involved in the development of eggs (ovulation).
 So you need a certain amount of it for healthy egg development.
 DHEA levels decline as we age.
 The other function of the androgens in egg development is to act as moderators.
-Rather than having an egg only being influenced by estrogen and being popped out too quickly before it has time to fully mature, DHEA and testosterone put the brakes on (lightly) to slow the egg down and give it time to develop fully.
-However, too much DHEA (as is often the case in PCOS), can inhibit ovulation.
+Rather than having an egg only influenced by estrogen and popping out too quickly before it fully matures, Dehydroepiandrosterone and testosterone put the brakes on (lightly) to slow the egg down and give it time to develop fully.
+However, too much DHEA (as is often the case in PCOS) can inhibit ovulation.

 How do I know if DHEA would be helpful for me?

 There is research showing that DHEA can help with ovulation, particularly in older women who are trying to conceive.
-The particular person that DHEA will help is someone whose DHEA is on the low side.
+The person DHEA will help is someone whose hormone is on the low side.
 How would you know this?
 Well, it starts with having a blood test done for DHEAs.
 Wouldn’t the fertility clinic have done this?
-NO. I would estimate that only about 1 out of 20 women who are working with a fertility clinic have had their DHEAs level tested.
-You can’t (nor can the fertility clinic) possibly know whether DHEA is right for you without this vital bit of information!
+NO. I would estimate that only about 1 out of 20 women who are working with a fertility clinic have had their Dehydroepiandrosterone level tested.
+Without this vital information, you can’t (nor can the fertility clinic) possibly know whether DHEA is right for you!

 Why would my DHEAs be low?

-DHEAs levels decline with age, so it may just be an age thing.
-But, half of your DHEA comes from your adrenal glands.
+DHEAs levels decline with age so it may be an age thing.
+But 75-90% of your Dehydroepiandrosterone comes from your adrenal glands.
 What are they?
 Adrenal glands are your stress glands.
-They are what helps you to deal with stress, but for most of us, they are overworked and underpaid.
+They help you deal with stress, but most of our adrenal glands are overworked and underpaid.
 They require copious amounts of vitamin C, B5, B6, magnesium, potassium and zinc.
-These vitamins and minerals get depleted, then your adrenals can’t work properly and they can’t support the ovaries in producing estrogen and therefore eggs.
+These vitamins and minerals get depleted, your adrenals can’t work correctly, and they can’t support the ovaries in producing estrogen and, therefore, eggs.

 Why would my DHEAs be high?